pktgen/fgen/docs/guides/prog_guide/glossary.rst

    hyperthreading.

 Core Components
-   A set of libraries provided by the CNDP, ring, mempool, pktmbuf and so on.
+   A set of libraries provided by the FGEN, ring, mempool, pktmbuf and so on.

 CPU
    Central Processing Unit